Rare cancers

 • asking for help to cope with difficult feelings.

-Talking about your feelings may help:
+Talking about your feelings may:

-• stop you going over things in your mind
+• stop you going over things in your mind all the time

-• you understand your feelings and put them into perspective
+• help you understand your feelings

-• you work out what can help
+• allow you to you work out what might help

 Talk to someone you trust and feel comfortable with.
 If you find it hard to talk to people close to you, tell your cancer team or GP.
 They can arrange extra support for you.
 You can ask your cancer team if there is a patient organisation or local support group for the type of cancer you have.
 Some patient organisations offer buddy systems.
 Others offer counselling or relaxation therapies.